-- In 2015-16, 95 per cent of Australian hospitalisations with a principal diagnosis of an eating disorder were for females.
-Females aged 15-24 made up the largest proportion of these hospitalisations (57 per cent). - Estimated prevalence of eating disorders in the Gold Coast PHN is consistent with the national prevalence.
+- In 2015-16, 95% of Australian hospitalisations with a principal diagnosis of an eating disorder were for females.
+Females aged 15-24 made up the largest proportion of these hospitalisations (57%)36. - Estimated prevalence of eating disorders in the Gold Coast PHN is consistent with the national prevalence.